vcoda/basic-graphics-samples/README.md

 make <NN-sample-name>
 ```
 Optionally use can use -jN flag (where N is the number of threads) to run multi-threaded compilation.
 There is debug build by default.
-For release build, set DEBUG variable to false, e. g.:
+For release build, set DEBUG variable to 0, e. g.:
 ```
 make all DEBUG=0
 ```